ideasonpurpose/tools-and-workflows/section-1/README.md

 The goal of this section is just to get comfortable with a basic Git workflow.

-We'll be using Git as a clean way of synchronizing our code and letting us collaborate remotely.
+At IOP we use Git as a clean way of synchronizing our code and letting us collaborate remotely.
 The primary goal of this section is to push and pull code from a GitHub repository.

 ## Installing Git

 First, Git needs to be installed.
 If you're on a Mac, I highly recommend installing [Homebrew][] first.
 Homebrew is a package manager which greatly simplifies installation of command line tools.
 Installation instructions are here: [brew.sh](https://brew.sh/)

-Git is a command line tool, but there are a number of GUI apps like [GitHub Desktop][], [GitKracken][] or [SourceTree][] which are great alternatives.
+Git is a command line tool, but there are a number of cross-platform GUI apps like [GitHub Desktop][], [GitKracken][] or [SourceTree][] which are great alternatives.
 Use whichever you prefer.

 * If you installed Homebrew, just run `brew install git`
 * [Command line Installers](https://git-scm.com/downloads)